-The Klau Center seeks to help shape innovative, principled, and hopeful practices to promote human dignity.
+The Klau Institute seeks to help shape innovative, principled, and hopeful practices to promote human dignity.

 Drawing Insights from Multiple Perspectives

-Engagement with the broader world is a key component of the Klau Center's mission, as it seeks to provide leadership on critical issues of justice.
-Helping to shape innovative, principled, and hopeful practices to promote human dignity, the Klau Center develops relationships with scholars, Church leaders, and practitioners from across disciplines to encourage creative thinking on these pressing issues.
+Engagement with the broader world is a key component of the Klau Institute's mission, as it seeks to provide leadership on critical issues of justice.
+Helping to shape innovative, principled, and hopeful practices to promote human dignity, the Klau Institute develops relationships with scholars, Church leaders, and practitioners from across disciplines to encourage creative thinking on these pressing issues.

 Points of engagement